nuuuwan/news_lk3_data/README.md

 *2024-08-16 10:47:00* · [`adaderanalk`](https://www.adaderana.lk/news/101277/34-parties-and-alliances-sign-agreement-to-back-ranil-at-prez-poll) · `en`

-A total of 34 political parties and alliances signed the “Puluwan Sri Lanka” agreement today, expressing their support for President Ranil Wickremesinghe in the upcoming presidential election.

-The signing of the agreement was carried out at Waters Edge Hotel in Battaramulla this morning (16).

-Addressing the opening ceremony of the “Puluwan Sri Lanka” convention, President Ranil Wickremesinghe emphasized that the 34 political parties and alliances that signed the convention did so not only to form a political coalition but also to shape the future of the country and its people.
+President Ranil Wickremesinghe emphasized that the “Puluwan Sri Lanka” agreement, signed by 34 political parties and alliances, was not intended to create a new political party but to unite the nation and build a brighter future for the country and its people.

-◼️
+He noted that those who signed this agreement are not individuals who shied away from the economic challenges, but rather, they are people who embraced these challenges, believing in the potential to rebuild the country.

+President Wickremesinghe made these remarks during the opening ceremony of the “Puluwan Sri Lanka” agreement signing, held this morning (16) at the Waters Edge Hotel in Battaramulla.
+The convention was jointly signed by 34 political parties in support of the President for the upcoming presidential election.

+The ceremony was consecrated and blessed by the Maha Sangha with Seth Pirith, and religious rites were also performed by clergy from other faiths.

+...

 [Data](articles/3802e4b4.json)